kater-ai/kater-docs/blog/challenges-of-dbt.md

 ## Conclusion
 Unanimously, data leaders agree that there is still a very limited selection of good data transformation tools and platforms, and are eager for other options.

-Here at Kater, we're working on addressing these issues with a platform that simplifies and accelerates data engineering workflows, and makes data accessible to developers **and** stakeholders.

-For updates and feature releases, follow us on [LinkedIn](https://www.linkedin.com/company/kater-ai/?viewAsMember=true).